-There is no escape from the fear that follows next, because as the doors of Broussard Mansion mysteriously lock, a horde of ancient demons rise from the darkness to unleash the infernal powers of Hell on the desperate teens, who have to fight to the death to protect their immortal souls…
+There is no escape from the fear that follows next because as the doors of Broussard Mansion mysteriously lock, a horde of ancient demons rises from the darkness to unleash the infernal powers of Hell on the desperate teens, who have to fight to the death to protect their immortal souls…

 “It all grows dull rather quickly, despite a routine of limb-snapping, face-ripping violence.
 Certainly inferior to the original “Demons,” the glossy remake nevertheless has a few shining moments before a case of the low-budget blahs comes to crash the party.”
 Brian Orndorf

-” …in the end it’s less a remake and more exploiting a familiar title.
-Whether it’s the gruesome special effects, the creepy monsters, the excellent soundtrack, the sharp direction, or Diora Baird and Bobbi Sue Luther in skimpy cat costumes, this is a fun movie…” Felix Vasquez, Cinema Crazed
+” …in the end, it’s less a remake and more exploiting a familiar title.
+Whether it’s the gruesome special effects, the creepy monsters, the excellent soundtrack, the sharp direction, or Diora Baird and Bobbi Sue Luther in skimpy cat costumes, this is a fun movie…” Cinema Crazed

 “This remake takes the basic premise – a bunch of kids go to a Halloween party at a house that contains some tricky demons wanting to possess them – and uses a fantastic cast to great effect.
 It might be ridiculous and over the top in places but the original was no big lesson in subtlety either, so I don’t see any problem.”
 For It Is Man’s Number